OpenSILEX/opensilex/opensilex-doc/src/main/resources/specs/variables/time_interval.md

 ### Tests

-For now there is only one unit test on `SPARQLService::getSubtypes` method.
+For now there is only one unit test on `SPARQLService::searchAndReturnUrisAndPrefLabel` method.
 It tests if the method returns the right values for a given parent type.
 It does not test for label search yet.